The Cloisters has been longlisted for Don’t Move Improve 2016 Awards!

 Rich in materials, colours and art works; this ageing maisonette has been completely transformed into a triplex with amazing tectonic spaces to accommodate a young couple and their busy live/work lifestyle.

 With time, the owner wanted to convert the property into a completely bespoke triplex to accommodate one master bedroom with a generous walk-in wardrobe, two separate studies and space to entertain.
-This project demonstrates the versatility of changing the interior layout to accommodate changing needs of owners’ lifestyles over the lifetime of the property without having to move.
+This project demonstrates the versatility of changing the interior layout to accommodate the changing needs of owners’ lifestyles over the lifetime of the property without having to move.

-To maximise the ceiling height, a new mezzanine floor is carved out to provide for a separate study; with a slot window overlooking the dramatic three-storey stairwell.
+To maximise the ceiling height, a new mezzanine floor is carved out to provide for a separate study, with a slot window overlooking the dramatic three-storey stairwell.
 First floor ceilings were gutted out to allow for higher pitched ceiling heights into bedrooms and common hallways.

 The project was published in The Idealist in August 2017:The Idealist – The Cloisters